Pricing by Generation

 Transponder Sync Failure

-Can You Program a QX60 Key on Your Own?
+Can You Program a QX60 Key at Home?

-Still no onboard programming option.
-These late first-gen models may also need dealer server authorization in all-keys-lost situations.
+Still no onboard programming option for the 2021 QX60.
+These late first-generation models may also need dealer server authorization when all keys are lost, which adds a step that a professional has to handle.

-The second generation QX60 requires server-based authentication for key programming.
-There is no DIY path here.
-This one needs professional tools with live server access.
+The 2022-2024 QX60 requires live server authentication for key programming.
+There is no DIY path on these models at all.
+Professional tools with a live server connection are the only option.

 How It Works

-We cut the high security blade on-site and program the new smart key through OBD-II using NATS PIN retrieval.
-For 2014-2022 models, the entire process happens in your driveway.
+We cut the high-security blade on-site using the Xhorse Condor or Xhorse Dolphin and program the new Infiniti smart key through the OBD-II port using dealer-grade programming equipment and PIN retrieval.

 Related Services